ResidentMario/socrata-portal-metadata/README.md

 * `src/get_dataset_counts.py` &mdash; Runnable Python scripts with generates counts of entities classifiable as "datasets" by endpoint types.

+## Reading

+Read `notebooks/Socrata Portal Dataset Counting.ipynb` to get an understanding of why counting so-called datasets on a Socrata portal is a non-trivial task.
+You can then read the comments in the `src/portal.py` source code to get a technical understanding of what the two endpoints used in this project (the Catalog API and the JSON endpoint) are, and why both are necessary.

+Once you've done so, if you want to go further you can run the scripts and get hacking!

 ## Further reading

-Read `notebooks/Socrata Portal Dataset Counting.ipynb` to get an understanding of why counting so-called datasets on a Socrata portal is a non-trivial task (blog post forthcoming).
-You can then read the comments in the `src/portal.py` source code to get a technical understanding of what the two endpoints used in this project (the Catalog API and the JSON endpoint) are, and why both are necessary.
+Thomas Levine did a [longitudinal study of Socrata portal instances](https://thomaslevine.com/!/socrata-summary/) well worth reading if you're into this sort of thing (there is also a post on Socrata's blog about the [aftermath](https://socrata.com/blog/my-visit-to-socrata-and-data-analysis-about-data-analysis/) of that effort).